How We Can Help You

 Please contact us to commission photography or to discuss the fees and permissions for reuse of existing photos.

-- Domestic life | Scenes of daily life incorporate architectural data and diagnostic artifacts to present a comprehensive picture of how individuals interacted with each other, their technology, their built environment, and their natural setting.
+Images of individuals put faces to the people of the past.
+Illustrations of prehistoric structures show architectural details and can depict construction sequences.
+Scenes of daily life present a comprehensive picture of how people interacted with each other, their technology, their built environment, and their natural setting.

 Gallery (click to enlarge and zoom)

-Reconstruction of members of a pre-Hispanic family, all displaying tabular oblique cranial modification.
+Depiction of members of a pre-Hispanic family, all displaying tabular oblique cranial modification.
 This image is based on individuals from the El Cementerio site, located along the middle Rio Yaqui in central Sonora, Mexico.
 This image is featured in Archaeology Southwest Magazine (Vol. 30, No. 3), as well as an exhibit in the Instituto Nacional de Antropología y Historia, Sonora (by Robert Ciaccio).

 Architectural reconstruction of a platform mound surrounded by a 7-foot wall, for Casa Grande Ruins Wayside # 13, “Earthen Platform Mounds” (by Robert Ciaccio).